Polylogarithmic-Weight Dicke States in QAC$^0$ and Arbitrary Symmetric States in QAC$^0_f$: Introduction

 \subsection{Prior work}

 $\QACZ$, the quantum analogue of $\ACZ$, is defined as the class of constant depth circuits with a polynomial number of ancilla qubits.
 The gate set of $\QACZ$ consists of $\poly(n)$-width Toffoli gates (reversible $\AND$) and single-qubit unitaries \cite{moore1999qac0}.
 Although wide Toffoli gates allow for global interactions among qubits, these interactions are seemingly weaker than those allowed by the $\FANOUT$ gate.

-It is known that $\FANOUT_n$ gates and local unitaries can simulate $\poly(n)$-width Toffoli gates in constant depth \cite{takahashi2012collapse}.
+For instance, $\FANOUT_n$ gates and local unitaries can simulate $\poly(n)$-width Toffoli gates in constant depth ($\QACZ \subseteq \QNC_f = \QACZF$) \cite{takahashi2012collapse} .
 However whether the converse, $\FANOUT_n \in \QACZ$, holds is a major open problem in quantum circuit complexity.

+Beyond specific state families, \cite{rosenthal2021query} showed that every $m$-qubit state can be prepared exactly by a constant-depth $\QACZF$ circuit (unbounded $\FANOUT$ gates) using $\widetilde{O}(2^m)$ ancillae.
+In particular, every $O(\log n)$-qubit state admits such a construction using $\FANOUT_n$ and $\poly(n)$ ancillae.

-The work on Dicke states in the setting of $\QACZ$, which includes non-local interactions, is fairly new.
+The work on Dicke states in the setting of $\QACZ$, which allows arbitrary-width gates, is fairly new.
 Meanwhile, there is extensive work on preparing Dicke states in the more restricted setting where the gates are subject to locality constraints that limit their width to $O(1)$.
 Upper bounds in this setting include \cite{bartschi2022detdicke,bartschi2022shortdicke,yuan2025depth,cruz2019w,liu2024low, raveh2024dicke}, all of which require $\Omega(\log n)$ depth as dictated by light-cone based lower-bounds \cite{moore2001parallel}.
 Achieving constant depth requires bypassing this lower bound and some prior works do so by allowing for (long-range) classical communication and post-processing.
 These result in non-unitary constructions that are incomparable to ours and include \cite{Buhrman2024statepreparation,piroli2024approximate,farrell2025digital, yu2025efficient}.